637 4060 ADDRESS: 60 Mount Street Lower, Grand Canal Dock, Dublin 2 info@merrionfetalhealth.ie

 The testing is non-invasive: it involves taking a blood sample from the mother.
 The pregnancy is not put at risk of miscarriage, or from other adverse outcomes that are associated with invasive testing procedures such as amniocentesis.

-Why might a repeat sample be necessary for the Harmony Prenatal Test?
+Why might a repeat sample be necessary for the NIPT?

-There needs to be enough fetal DNA in the maternal blood sample to be able to provide a result.
-If there is insufficient fetal DNA in the sample (occurring in 3% of cases), another blood sample from the mother may be required.
+There needs to be enough fetal DNA in the maternal blood to be able to provide a result.
+If there is insufficient fetal DNA in the sample (which occurs in 2% of cases), another blood sample from the mother may be required.
 This will be processed in the laboratory at no extra charge.

 Once the mother has taken an independent personal decision that she wants to have the NIPT (non-invasive prenatal test) performed, she will be asked to sign a consent form and her blood sample can be taken from a vein in her arm

-Who carries out the analysis of the Harmony test?
+Who carries out the analysis of the Non Invasive Pre-Natal Test?

-The sample and completed request form are sent to TDL Genetics, after which they will be referred to Ariosa Diagnostics Inc, USA.
-Ariosa performs the Harmony Prenatal Test on the DNA extracted from her blood sample.
+The mother’s sample and completed request form need to be sent to TDL Genetics, where the test is performed on the DNA extracted from her blood sample.

 Will the Mum-to-be need to have any other test?

-The Ariosa Harmony™ Prenatal Test does not provide information on other rare chromosomal abnormalities.
-If the ultrasound scan shows a high nuchal translucency or other major physical defects such as brain abnormalities, the risk for some rare chromosomal defects may be high.
-In such cases, the mother may choose to have a CVS or amniocentesis.
+NIPT does not provide information on mosaicism, partial trisomies or translocations, or other rare chromosomal abnormalities.
+If the ultrasound scan shows a high nuchal translucency or other major physical defects such as brain abnormalities, heart abnormalities, the risk for some rare chromosomal defects may be high.
+In such cases, the mother may choose to have a CVS or an amniocentesis.

 The non-invasive prenatal test does not provide information on other physical defects such as spina bifida, or information on fetal growth.
 It is therefore advisable that the mother has all the usual ultrasound scans during her pregnancy.